David Hookes: Cricket career

-Hookes played for the West Torrens Cricket Club and made his A-Grade debut at the age of just 15.
+Hookes grew up in Torrensville, South Australia.
+He played for the West Torrens Cricket Club and made his A-Grade debut at the age of just 15.
 When he came in to bat he faced Adelaide Cricket Club bowler and local Australian rules football and media personality Ken "KG" Cunningham.
 KG said later in a Channel 9 tribute to Hookes that after the first two balls went past the edge of the bat, he walked down the wicket and attempted to upset the youngster in his first game and "gave him a huge spray".
 Hookes then sent the next four balls to the fence and after the over walked up to Cunningham and said: "Listen old man, if you continue to bowl those wobbly little inswingers the next four will go over the fence and not into the fence."
 In later years KG became one of Hookes's close friends and on Adelaide television and radio one of his strongest supporters even after his move to Melbourne to become coach of the Victorian state side.

 David Hookes made his first-class debut in 1975–76 for South Australia.
 A rush of form in February 1977, when he scored five centuries from six innings in 17 days, led to his selection for the Centenary Test in March, 1977, at the age of 21.